weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-palm.md

 | `modelId` |  No | `"multimodalembedding@001"` | Current the only model available. |
 | `dimensions` | No | `1408` | Must be one of: `128`, `256`, `512`, `1408`. |

-Specify the API key as a request header or an environment variable.
+Specify the API key as a request header.

-- Request header: `X-Palm-Api-Key`
+- `"X-Google-Vertex-Api-Key"`: For Vertex AI
-- Environment variable: `PALM_APIKEY`
+- `"X-Google-Studio-Api-Key"`: For AI Studio

 ## Configure `multi2vec-palm` for VertexAI